outcastdreamer/Python-Project-Online-Antivirus-Engine/README.md

 # Python-Project : Online-Antivirus-Engine
 **Author : Saket Savarn (outcastdreamer)**

-[Works in python 2.x and 3.x, refer to specific .py files for each python version]
+[Works in python 2.x and 3.x, refer to specific .py files for each python version and for **windows only** as of now]

 Using "https://www.virustotal.com/" API's this code lets you pick one file to check for virus that
 runs the file through almost 50 plus online anti-virus engines.